ljay-boop/BudgetWise-Your-Itelligent-Financial-Companion/README.md

 Developer & Programmer of BudgetWise

-**BAES,JERALD
+**BAES,JERALD<br>
-CANTOS,HAIZEL
+CANTOS,HAIZEL<br>
-CASALME,JADE JAGGER
+CASALME,JADE JAGGER<br>
-CASEM,LORAINE JOY M.**
+CASEM,LORAINE JOY M.<br>**

 **Acknowledgements**

 # Other Sections
-a.
-Future Enhancement
+**a.
+Future Enhancement**<br>
    ▪ Add data saving using text files or database (SQLite).<br>
-   ▪ Add monthly budgeting goals.
+   ▪ Add monthly budgeting goals.<br>
    ▪ Add charts for visual spending analysis.
    This​‍​‌‍​‍‌​‍​‌‍​‍‌ is to enhance the system's utility and user-friendliness.
-Data saving gives the program the ability to keep all transactions permanently, monthly budgeting goals assist users in controlling their spending, and charts offer simple visual interpretations of their financial ​‍​‌‍​‍‌​‍​‌‍​‍‌habits.
+Data saving gives the program the ability to keep all transactions permanently, monthly budgeting goals assist users in controlling their spending, and charts offer simple visual interpretations of their financial ​‍​‌‍​‍‌​‍​‌‍​‍‌habits.<br>